daamien/blog/_posts/2018-10-29-Introducing-PostgreSQL-Anonymizer.md

 =# COMMENT ON COLUMN people.phone IS 'MASKED WITH FUNCTION anon.partial(phone,2,$$******$$,2)';
 ```

-4. Connect with the masked user
+Step 4.
+Connect with the masked user

 ```sql
 =# \! psql test -U skynet -c 'SELECT * FROM people;'